teneta-io/telegram-poc-bot/README.md

 ```
 Welcome to TENETA PoC Web3 World.
-We have created wallet for your:
+We have created a wallet for your:
 Your wallet address: 'UUID'
 ```